fluent/fluent-plugin-rewrite-tag-filter/README.md

 Note that this also means an inverted rule behaves differently from what you might expect for a missing field in general.
 For example, `pattern /^200$/` with `invert true` fires for a record that has no `status` field at all, because an empty string does not match that pattern.

-If you want to keep unmatched records instead of discarding them, note that re-emitting them with the same tag is not possible.
+If you want to keep unmatched records instead of discarding them, note that re-emitting them with the same tag into the same route is not possible.
 This is an output plugin, so the surrounding `<match>` has already routed the event here, and emitting it again with the same tag would make the same `<match>` catch it again forever.
 The plugin therefore skips an event whose tag is unchanged unless a `label` is given.
 To keep unmatched records, either rewrite them to a tag that the same `<match>` does not cover, or keep the tag and set `label` on the catch-all rule so that they are routed to another label:

 ```
 <rule>